Supply Chain Management

 Looking for sources of cost and revenue

-For marketing, there is only one source for revenue i.e consumers and customers.
+For marketing, there is only one source of revenue i.e. consumers and customers.
 Proper management in the flow of products, services, information or funds needs to be implemented for a successful supply chain.

 Maximize the value generated